tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   SystemVerilog) and naming conventions.
   Other users may have flows which extract information which depend on these seemingly minor details.
-- Hierarchical paths and specific identifiers.
+- Hierarchical paths and specific identifiers (names).
-  Used by verification and implementation to identify and manipulate parts of the design.
   In verification, specific FFs may be forced to obtain coverage on a difficult-to-reach state.
-  In implementation, specific FFs may be selected as requiring special treatment to meet timing.
+  In physical implementation, specific FFs may be selected as requiring special treatment to meet timing.
 - Constraints on clocks, timing, pin-mapping, cell placement, routing, etc.
+- Scripts for design modification flows such as DFT, instrumentation, optimization, obfuscation, etc.
 - Waivers on errors or warnings from particular tools.
 - Power intent, normally specified with UPF (IEEE1801).
 - Abstract models and unittests.